phdata/cloudfoundation-cfci-utilities/README.md

 # Release Notes
 ## 1.2.5
 ### Changes
-* Changes to download gold templates from cloudsmith artifactory.
+* Changes to migrate gold templates from artifactory to cloudsmith.

 ## 1.2.4
 ### Changes